kesava-karri/the-odin-project/README.md

 ### Description
-- This project includes a basic recipe website using only HTML & CSS
+- This project shows the demonstration of skills, most of them deployed using github pages.
 #### Skills Demonstrated
 - HTML
 - CSS